 Generally speaking, the greater the area of the plate and the faster the trolling speed, the deeper the downrigger planer will dive - but more on this a little further on.

-This metal bar serves two purposes:~
+The bridle (the metal bar) serves two purposes:~

 When a fish strikes, this happy state of equilibrium is disturbed - the quick-release clip lets go, but not before the planer balance is upset, the attachment ring relocates itself at the sharp bend at counterbalance leaving the planer dangling uselessly.
 All downward force is now a thing of the past until it's re-set.